lilab-bcb/cumulus/docs/cellranger/feature_barcoding.rst

 		  - Maximum hamming distance in feature barcodes for the adt task (changed to 2 as default)
 		  - 2
 		  - 2
-		* - min_read_ratio
+		* - read_ratio_cutoff
-		  - Minimum read count ratio (non-inclusive) to justify a feature given a cell barcode and feature combination, only used for the adt task and crispr data type
+		  - Minimum read count ratio cutoff (non-inclusive) to justify a feature given a cell barcode and UMI combination, only used for samples of ``crispr`` data type
 		  - 0.1
 		  - 0.1
 		* - cumulus_feature_barcoding_version
 		  - Cumulus_feature_barcoding version for extracting feature barcode matrix.
-		  - "1.0.0"
+		  - "2.0.0"
-		  - "1.0.0"
+		  - "2.0.0"
 		* - docker_registry
 		  - Docker registry to use for cellranger_workflow.
 Options: